-Alison and Kevin are NAS Richmond's Branch Officer and deputy officer respectively and are the main point of contact, providing information, support and sign-posting.
+Alison and Kevin are NAS Richmond's Branch Chair and co-Chair respectively and are the main point of contact, providing information, support and sign-posting.

-Alison and Kevin also are members of this borough's Health and Social Care Co-Production Group, working with professionals, other carers plus people who receive support from Social Services.
+They also represent the Branch's interests on a number of local council groups, including the Health and Social Care Co-Production Group, working with other carers, professionals, plus people who receive support from Health and Social Services.

 An introduction to our committee members – who we are and what we do.